BRUCE ROY FOR VERMONT - FOCUS ON VERMONT and CHITTENDEN COUNTY

 Vermonters' Tax Burden is the 3rd highest in the USA, only behind New York and Hawaii (and before the education property tax increase!)

-Vermont’s Economic Outlook rating is 49th lowest of all states
+Vermont’s Economic Outlook rating is 49 lowest of all states

-This makes zero sense when struggling Vermont households are trying to afford the basics for their families.
-Fiscal Responsibility and Awareness of the real issues facing average Vermonters ARE my CALLs TO ACTION.
+Fiscal Responsibility and Awareness of the real issues facing average Vermonters ARE my CALLs TO IMMEDIATE ACTION.

 Government easily “forgets” whose money it is actually spending.